 Please regularly check your emails for any updates and for timetable ideas.

-We recognise all children learn differently and learning through play is a vital part of children’s development.
+We very much recognise that all children learn differently and learning through play is a vital part of children’s development.

 Please try to make all of the learning fun and try not to worry if you have days when learning doesn’t go to plan.
 It happens to us all!

 We couldn’t be more proud of our children and yourselves.

 Thank you for everything you are doing throughout these difficult times and for your ongoing support as your child’s primary educator.

 Here is a suggested timetable, please note this is only a guide.

 |Tuesday||Numeracy||Break time||Phonics||Literacy||Lunch and free time||Science||Reading|

 |Friday||Numeracy||Break time||Phonics||Literacy||Lunch and free time||RE||Purple Mash - computing|

 |*Please use this timetable as a guide only.|